Planet3/p3wp/readme.md

 ###List of less important things
 * Contributors page
+* Allow admins to overwrite author meta and avatar
 * pullquote
 * https://www.subtome.com/
 * Make topbar not sticky for landscape on small screens